RSE-Sheffield/RSE-Sheffield.github.io/pages/community/seminars.md

 type: text
 ---

+<div class="alert alert-danger" role="alert">This page has been archived, for up-coming events please go to the
+<a href="/events">events</a> page.</div>

 The RSE group organises seminars and promotes seminars from other groups which are of interest to the community.
 If you have an interesting seminar then announce it on the [mailing-list](/community).
 Below are a number of seminars which are scheduled or have taken place.